TarikGul/cryptographic-algorithms/c/README.md

 # WELCOME TO THE C PORTION OF CRYPTOGRAPHY

-Everything I write in hear is using Bruce Schneier's Applied Cryptography textbook, as a reference, and my north star for direction, and growth.
+Everything I write in here is using Bruce Schneier's Applied Cryptography textbook as a reference to learn.